 To Our Valued Customers,

-When you come back to visit us at Richmond Station, our response to COVID-19 won’t be the only thing that is different about the restaurant.
-Once we reopen for dine-in service, we will be eliminating tipping in our restaurant.
-The first thing you’ll notice, after the masks and the signs everywhere, is that the menu prices are higher.
+When you come to visit us at Richmond Station, our team will explain to you that we have eliminated tipping at the restaurant.
 We have built in an eighteen percent average price increase across our product offerings, and now, the hospitality is included.
 In fact, we call this type of restaurant service, Hospitality Included.
 We’re asking you not to tip on top of the bill total, and we will be removing these prompts from our payment terminals.

 There are a lot of reasons for this change and our hope is that this page will help explain what Hospitality Included is, how it works and why it is an important step to take.
 Before we do though, you should know that this was not a quick decision.
 We have researched Hospitality Included and “no-tipping” models since 2016.
 That year, we made some major changes to the way the tips at Richmond Station were distributed – specifically, we made that distribution more equitable across all the jobs in our company and simultaneously eliminated “server minimum wage” while implementing a company wide health care incentive.
 Those changes made our workplace more equitable by shrinking the pay gap between front-of-house and back-of-house employees.
-We’ve been inching towards a version of Richmond Station that has eliminated tipping, and now we’re taking one more important step – this one, together with you.
+We’ve been inching towards a version of Richmond Station that has eliminated tipping, and now we’ve taken one more important step – this one, together with you.